-The United States consumes more natural gas than it produces.
-Although most of the natural gas consumed in the United States is produced domestically, the United States imports natural gas from other countries and is a net importer of natural gas, meaning that it imports more natural gas than it exports.
+Although most of the natural gas consumed in the United States is produced domestically, the United States is a net importer of natural gas, meaning that it imports more natural gas than it exports.

 Did you know?

-Most natural gas is imported and exported by pipeline as a gas and by ship as liquefied natural gas (LNG).
-Small amounts of natural gas are also exported on trucks as LNG and as compressed natural gas (CNG).
+Most natural gas imports and exports are by pipeline as a gas and by ship as liquefied natural gas (LNG).
+Small amounts of natural gas are also exported on trucks as LNG and as compressed natural gas (CNG)..

-In 2014, 96% of U.S. net imports of natural gas came by pipeline, and 4% came in LNG ships from around the world.
+In 2016, 97% of U.S. net imports of natural gas came by pipeline, and 3% came in LNG ships from around the world.
+A small amount came as compressed natural gas (CNG) from Canada.

 Pipeline imports of natural gas are mostly from Canada